kanchan1427/daily-blogs/README.md

  **Date : 03-March-2022**
 <!----------------------------------------------------------------------------------------------------------------------------->
 ## Instructor Module
-Today I was exploring the instructor and website module in erpnext .
-I implemented it in erpnext on my local device.
-Trying to explore all the duties and roles of instructor that are present in erpnext and also i am trying to understand the website module.
+Today I was exploring the instructor and website module in ErpGuru .
+I implemented it in ErpGuru on my local device.
+Trying to explore all the duties and roles of instructor that are present in ErpGuru and also i am trying to understand the website module.